Boritech-Solutions/PyEarthworm/README.md

 -------------------

   * I would like to thank ISTI and the EW community, without their contributions to EW this software would not be possible.
+  * The development and maintenance of PyEarthworm is funded entirely by software and research contracts with Boritech Solutions.
   * The python and cython community.

 #### AD: